-- 1) Past figures are shown as figures for which impacts due to important acquisitions, etc. have been recalculated according to "The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard - Chapter 5.
+- 1) Past figures are shown as figures for which impacts due to important acquisitions, etc. have been recalculated according to "The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard Chapter 5.
 Tracking Emissions Over Time."

 - 2) Data coverage is as follows.

-- 1 NRI Group
+- \1 NRI Group

-- 2 NRI Group companies with a Head Office in Japan
+- \2 NRI Group companies with a Head Office in Japan

-- 3 NRI Group's Data Centers
+- \3 NRI Group's Data Centers

-- 4 NRI Group Data Centers and Buildings
+- \4 NRI Group Data Centers and Buildings

 - 3) Renewable energy

-- a Total amount of electricity generated from self-consumption (solar power), Green Power Certificates, J-credit certificates, and overseas renewable energy certificates.
+- \a Total amount of electricity generated from self-consumption (solar power), Green Power Certificates, FIT Non-Fossil Certificates, green electricity products from energy supplier, and overseas renewable energy certificates.

 - 4) Greenhouse gases (electricity)

-- b Results of calculation based on the location standard: 53 [1,000 t-CO2]
+- \b Results of calculation based on the location standard: $51 [1,000 t-CO_2]$

-Governance for climate change
+► Governance for climate change